 Is there any data on the vaccines in pregnant women?

-There is currently no data on the safety and effectiveness of the Pfizer and Moderna vaccines for pregnant or breastfeeding women.
+There is currently no data on the safety and effectiveness of the vaccines for pregnant or breastfeeding women.

 Is there a chance that a coronavirus vaccine will cause MIS-C?